By Ty Fitzmorris

 Source: Western Regional Climate Center

 • Oct.
-7: Draconid Meteor Shower.
-The best viewing of this moderate shower is after midnight, with meteors appearing to radiate from the constellation Draco to the north, though two other meteor showers are also nearing their peak now — the Southern Taurids and the Delta Aurigids.
-The first quarter Moon will set around 11 p.m, leaving dark skies for good viewing, and meteors will continue through this month.
+8: Draconid Meteor Shower.
+Unlike most other meteor showers, the best viewing of this moderate shower is in the early evening, with meteors appearing to radiate from the constellation Draco to the north.
+The waning gibbous Moon will rise around 8:30 p.m., which leaves only two-and-a-half hours after sunset for the darkest skies and best Draconid viewing.
+Two other meteor showers are also nearing their peak now — the Southern Taurids and the Delta Aurigids, increasing the likelihood that meteors will be seen, even with the bright Moon.

 • Oct.
-21: The Orionid Meteor Shower peak.
-This is one of the year’s brighter meteor showers, with up to 20 bright meteors per hour (including some bright fireballs), though the waning gibbous Moon will wash out some of the fainter meteors.
+21: Orionid Meteor Shower.
+This is one of the year’s brighter meteor showers with up to 20 bright meteors per hour (including some bright fireballs), and in the dark skies after the New Moon the viewing should be superb.
 This peak is not on only one night, however, but is a broad period during which the Earth passes through the tail of the Comet Halley, which was last in our solar system in 1986 and will pass through again in 2061.
 The meteors are at their best after midnight, as our point on the Earth rotates into its path of orbit around the Sun.